 Yes, ruby chocolate is theoretically made as naturally as any other chocolate, using cacao beans and sugar, as well as extra cocoa butter and some milk powder.
 But it's unclear how many preservatives are in the ruby chocolate itself.

+Ruby chocolates out on the market now certainly have different flavors thanks to varying ratios of each ingredient.
 In addition, any preservatives used during the post-harvest processing of the cacao aren't going to be listed on a label (just like your strawberries and apples don't list the weed killers sprayed on them just before they were picked).

 How much does ruby chocolate cost?

 When I visited the kitkat chocolatory in Seoul, South Korea just two weeks after the release, individual bars were no longer available.
 You had to buy them in sets of 5 bars (2 ruby + 1 of each white, milk, and dark) for ₩26500 (~$24USD).

 NEW: To see prices & buy ruby chocolate now, click here.

 2023 UPDATE: Ruby chocolate bars are now available internationally from Fortnum & Mason, which charges hefty fees, but will ship to almost anywhere in the world (though you can buy ruby chocolate in the US for cheaper on Amazon).

 Starting in April 2018, Ruby RB1 Chocolate was made available to selected chocolatiers and pastry chefs in Belgium.
 It's now also available in pink chocolate kit kat form in Albert Heijn stores in Belgium & The Netherlands; Żabka and Freshmarket stores in Poland; and in Rewe stores in Germany.